hindutva/hindutva.github.io/main/books/vivekAnanda/volume_2/jnana-yoga/064_the_freedom_of_the_soul.md

 stories, because the traditions have nearly died out, and the little that is left of them has been very much exaggerated.
-Many new interpretations have been put upon them, so that when you find them in the Purânas they have already become lyrical poems.
+Many new interpretations have been put upon them, so that when you find them in the Purānas they have already become lyrical poems.
 Just as in the West, we find this prominent fact in the political development of Western races that they cannot bear absolute rule, that they are always trying to prevent any one man from ruling over them, and are gradually